The Famous Photos of Lunch Atop A Skyscraper

 |11 workers having lunch on an exposed steel beam 840 feet above the ground.|

 Who is Charles C. Ebbets?
 That photo above - he apparently took it.

 Ebbets was a native of Florida (actually born in Gadsden, Alabama) who became a photographer back in the days when that was a really cool and esoteric thing to be doing.
 You didn't just snap a photo and download it to your laptop then.
-It was a whole, long process of getting the right camera, getting the right film, getting the right lighting, setting the shot up for multiple takes to get just the right one because you won't know how they'll turn out until they're developed and getting the right this that and the other thing badda bing badda zoom.
+It was a whole, long process of getting the right camera, getting the right film, getting the right lighting, setting the shot up for multiple takes to get just the right one because you don't know how they'll turn out until they're developed and getting the right this that and the other thing Badda bing badda zoom.
 But Ebbets was really good at it.

 Anyway, he set up the stunt called "Lunch atop a Skyscraper (1932)."
 Everybody knows that shot, it still sells in framed prints to this day.
 The shot is pristine, perfect lighting, perfect framing, just the right moment and all done under terrible conditions.